 - Results: The main findings.

-- Conclusion: Brief summary and potential implications.
+- Conclusion: A brief summary and potential implications.

 Units, symbols and abbreviations

 - Authors are requested to use the International System of Units for all measurements.
-The mathematical expressions should contain symbols, no abbreviations are allowed.
+The mathematical expressions should contain symbols.
+No abbreviations are allowed.
 If the paper contains many symbols, it is recommended that they should be defined as early in the text as possible.

 Materials & Method